 3. MPH Programs

-With numerous colleges across the nation offering online education, it becomes a daunting task to choose the right one to pursue the program of your interest.
-Our first step was to filter out these colleges using the following two minimum requirements.
+With numerous colleges across the nation offering online healthcare education, it becomes a daunting task to choose the right one to pursue the program of your interest.
+Our first step was to filter out these colleges using the following minimum requirements.

 • The school must be accredited by a nationally recognized accreditation body.